Mining rehabilitation reforms

-The MERFP Act includes provisions that commence by proclamation from 1 April 2019 that:
+The MERFP Act includes provisions that:

-- replace the financial assurance arrangements for resource activities under the Environmental Protection Act 1994 with a new financial provisioning scheme, and change how the estimated rehabilitation cost for an environmental authority is calculated.
+- replaced the financial assurance arrangements for resource activities under the Environmental Protection Act 1994 with a new financial provisioning scheme, and change how the estimated rehabilitation cost for an environmental authority is calculated.

 Financial provisioning scheme

 The new financial provisioning scheme commenced on 1 April 2019.
 Financial assurance is now provided by paying a contribution to a financial provisioning fund and/or the giving of surety to the scheme manager.
 The scheme manager is a statutory officer who manages the fund contributions and the sureties on behalf of the State.

 For the scheme manager to make a decision on the required financial provisioning scheme contribution or amount of surety, the Department of Environment and Science (department) will provide the scheme manager with its determination of the estimated rehabilitation cost (ERC).
 This determination will be made under the Environmental Protection Act 1994.
 The scheme manager will then apply a risk assessment framework to make its decision.

 For more information about the ERC visit the Business Queensland financial assurance for resource activities page.